italoosorio/SilkBuilder-Doc/how_to/content_template.md

 # Content Template

 Some Silk Tags use their HTML content to define temples to show the data combined with HTML.
-The tag are:
+The tags are:

 - silk:Column's content
 - silk:Tile's content